Kubernetes clusters

 The following default quotas are allocated for Kubernetes clusters:

 Quotas for other resources are allocated within the scope of overall quotas for cloud resources (instances, volumes, etc.).
-If you have to extend the quotas, contact K2 Cloud support.
+If you have to extend the quotas, contact support service.